 He serves on the Board of Advisors of the Seattle University business school where he has also been an adjunct lecturer.

 Senior Vice President, Corporate Affairs and Public Policy

 Tim Punke became senior vice president, corporate affairs and public policy at Plum Creek in October 2013.
-In this position he oversees government relations, communications, sustainability, environmental affairs, and corporate audit.
+In this position he oversees government relations, communications, sustainability, and environmental affairs.